bertlandh/bertlandh.github.io/services/HealthCheck.md

 Any spectator at a successful sporting event or outstanding concert will tell you.
 Ask any technician who is aware of their affiliation with a productive team of trustworthy coworkers.

-Make sure your IT Support service is firing on all cylinders.
-Have an expert examine it.
+Make sure your IT Support service is firing on all cylinders. <a href="/connect/" target="_blank">Have an expert examine it</a>.